yl2811-cmd/Showheel/wwwroot/story-engl.md

 **Ep22 = Time-driven.** A montage from age 3 to 9.
 Edmund is frozen from a feeling into a living person.
 Age must increase monotonously.

 **Ep23 = Sensory-Driven.** Anna returns to the present-time Eagle's Nest workshop.
-Touching a tool triggers M-06 River Stone (age 6); engine sound triggers M-14 Chord (age 9); standing on the platform and looking out triggers M-05 Layering (age 5).
+Touching a tool triggers M-06 River Stone (age 6); Engine sound triggers M-14 Chord (age 9); Standing on the platform and looking outwards triggers M-05 Layering (age 5).
 Sensory triggers naturally do not follow a chronological order.
 Age jumps are a feature, not a bug, in this mode.

 The transition point between the two episodes: Episode 22 ends in the Rainy Day Workshop (the quietest and deepest immersion).
 Episode 23 begins with Anna waking up from her memories and returning to the Eagle's Nest when she was 19 years old—present-time takes over the narrative again.

 ### Worldbuilding territory

-Atheria's three-tiered structure is fully showcased (the population center at the bottom of the valley + the cliffside industry + the transportation gateway at the top of the cliff + the sky pier under construction in the middle of the cliff) → Ep22 is a montage revisiting childhood (Eagle's Nest Workshop + Canyon + River) → Ep26a is a route tour (Millhaven Mill + Basin Plain Outpost + Coastal Transition) → Ep26b-27 Iris Hollow (Coastal Plain + Flour Information Chain + 6-year relationship with Old Man).
+Atheria's three-tiered structure is fully showcased (the valley's population center + cliffside industries + clifftop transportation gateway + the sky pier under construction in the middle of the cliff) → Ep22 is a montage revisiting childhood (Eagle's Nest workshop + canyon + river) → Ep26a is a route tour (Millhaven mill + Basin plains outpost + coastal transition) → Ep26b-27 Iris Hollow (coastal plains + flour information chain + 6-year relationship with the old man).